 The upstream part of the industry finds and gets crude oil and natural gas out of the ground – both on and offshore.
 It includes all the activities in the field, such as shooting seismic, drilling wells, pumping oil, trucking supplies, mining the oil sands and more.
 It also includes the planning, preparation and execution of field activities, including reclamation.
 This includes environmental studies, public consultations, engineering plans and more.

-There are hundreds of careers in the upstream oil and gas industry – employed in the exploration and production, oil sands, offshore and petroleum services sectors across Canada.
+There are hundreds of careers in the upstream oil and gas industry – employed in exploration and production (E+P), oil sands, offshore and oil and gas services across Canada.
 Visit Career Explorer, our career planning tool to find your career!

 Oil + Gas Exploration and Production